oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 - List the shapes that may be used for a particular image type: *knife oci shape list*
 - List the availability domains for your tenancy: *knife oci ad list*

-How to setup the knife-oci plugin can be found here: https://medium.com/oracledevs/using-oracles-chef-plugin-to-provision-resource-in-oracle-cloud-infrastructure-5891100e20ab
-OCI documentation for chef is available here: [chef_plugin]
+How to setup the knife-oci plugin can be found [here] (https://medium.com/oracledevs/using-oracles-chef-plugin-to-provision-resource-in-oracle-cloud-infrastructure-5891100e20ab) and OCI documentation for Chef is available here: [chef_plugin]

 ### **Helm**

-Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
+Helm helps you manage Kubernetes applications.
+Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

-Charts are easy to create, version, share, and publish — so start using Helm and stop the copy-and-paste.
+Charts are easy to create, version, share, and publish, so start using Helm and stop the copy-and-paste.

 The advantages of using Helm for the deployment of applications on top of Kubernetes are:
 - Manage Complexity